ibbles/LearningUnreal/Niagara Particle Effects.md

 Set the Origin Offset left and we get an initial velocity to the right.

+# Curl Noise Force

+Uses a 3D generated noise to apply a different force to each particle, producing a swirling pattern.

+- Noise Strength: How much force to apply.
+- Noise Frequency: With lower frequency the particles move in bigger groups.
+With larger frequency there is a higher difference in force for neighboring particles.

+Supports debug drawing.
+Enable debug drawing with the eye button on the [[Niagara Module]] in the [[Niagara Emitter]]'s module stack.
+Will draw lines in the preview [[Viewport]] showing the direction of the applied forces, colored based on the force magnitude.

 # Drag

 Add a force to the particles.